The following section describes policies and procedures that the UMF community will follow in academic areas.

 UMF's official policy is to abide by the copyright laws of the United States while exercising fair use rights to their fullest extent.

-All students in baccalaureate degree programs must complete their final 32 credits or 40 of their final 64 credits at UMF.
-In either case, a minimum of 16 credits in their major must be completed at UMF.
-This will apply to students who matriculate in the Fall of 2006 or later.
-This does not replace requirements in the major.
+All students in baccalaureate degree programs must complete either their final 30 credits or 40 of their final 60 credits at UMF.
+In either case, a minimum of 15 credits in their major must be completed at UMF.

 Completion of the number of credits and other requirements of the specific program (see descriptions of each major), with an accumulative grade point average of at least 2.5.
 Note: The required number of credits differs from program to program for the B.S. degree.